Dental Crown Costs in the UK: Complete Guide for NHS and Private Patients

 Advanced Technology at Hospital One

-• Same-day crowns with minimal visits
+• Same-day crowns with fewer visits

-• Precision fitting and natural aesthetics
+• Accurate fitting and natural-looking results

-• Full material traceability and biocompatibility
+• Complete material traceability and biocompatibility

-• High patient satisfaction and safety protocols
+• High levels of patient satisfaction and stringent safety protocols

 Learn more about our advanced dental technology.